kuangyu0801/DataQualityAssessment_WS20/README.md

 # fundamentals on Data Attributes
 In this section, fundamentals and concept of data quality will first be reviewed and discussed.
 The topics included are definition, classification, attributed, dimensions of data.
 Secondly, the process and pipelines for analysing methodologies of DQ are introduced.
 This topics regarding these methodologies includes strategies, techniques, dimensions, costs, data types, information system types

-4.
 # Related Work
 In this section, 5 state-of-the art data quality assessment methods are introduced in brief.
 These methods includes : to decided.
 # Evaluation
-In this section evaluation in terns of process, techniques, and performances are disccussed across these 5 methods.
+In this section evaluation in terns of process, techniques, and performances are discussed across these 5 methods.
 # Conclusion

 This section summarizes all the topics in report.